Display a map with a scatterplot overlaid onto it.

 longitude (str or None)

 The name of the column containing the longitude coordinates of the datapoints in the chart.
-This argument can only be supplied by keyword.

 If None, the longitude data will come from any column named 'lon', 'longitude', 'LON', or 'LONGITUDE'.